 - The Parthenon (a life-size recreation of the ancient Greek building)

 I also have a long list of bars and restaurants I didn't get to the first visit.
-All combined, there's plenty left for me to plan a follow-up trip.
+All combined, I have plenty left to plan a follow-up trip.

 4th of July Events in Nashville

-When it comes to 4th of July events, Nashville puts on one hell of a show.
+Regarding the 4th of July events, Nashville puts on a show.
 I already had a ton of fun discovering the city — the holiday events were the cherry on top.

 Concerts on Broadway

-If hanging out in the street isn't your thing, duck into any one of the dozens of honky-tonks lining Broadway for smaller live acts, and plenty to drink and eat.
+If hanging out in the street isn't your thing, duck into any of the dozens of honky-tonks lining Broadway for more minor live acts and plenty to drink and eat.

 Since I couldn't stand outside, I grabbed a hot chicken lunch at the ground floor bar and watched some local musicians perform while waiting on the weather.